jlgardy/tb_demo/README.md

 `bcftools call -O v -mv file.bcf > file.vcf` is the general syntax you'd use

 `bcftools call -O v -mv patient_1.bcf > patient_1.vcf` is an example using the data from patient_1's isolate

+**9. We would then filter our VCF to keep only positions that we trust - this is more advanced bioinformatics, and there are a LOT of factors that will influence the types of filtering you might do.
+For demo purposes, we are going to skip ahead to the results file, showing only those high-confidence variants that are different between our three genomes.**